Initiative launched to link coronavirus-related projects with volunteers

 Volunteers looking for opportunities to help organizations working on community projects related to the new coronavirus threat can find them on a new section of the Volunteer Wisconsin website.

-The United Way of Wisconsin, Serve Wisconsin and the Wisconsin Volunteer Coordinators Association have created the COVID-19 Response Initiative on the Volunteer Wisconsin website.
+The United Way of Wisconsin, Serve Wisconsin and the Wisconsin Volunteer Coordinators Association have created the COVID-19 Response Initiative to connect volunteers with needs in their community during this public health emergency.

 Organizations throughout Wisconsin can use the site to post information on projects that address their needs, and people interested in volunteering to help can use it to find projects in their communities, according to Jeanne Duffy, executive director of Serve Wisconsin.